MMajd/patterns-revisited/src/CommandPattern/READM.md

-## Command Pattern
+# Command Pattern

+## Intent
+Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+**Type**

+- Behavioral
+- GOF

+**Traits**

-Represent an action as an object
+- Represent an action as an object
-Decouple clients execute the command from the details and dependencies of the command logic Enables delayed execution
+- Decouple clients execute the command from the details and dependencies of the command logic
+- Enables delayed execution
 - Can queue commands for later execution
 - If command objects are also persistent, can be delay across process restart

-Commands must be completely self-contained
+- Commands must be completely self-contained
-Easy to add new commands
+- Easy to add new commands

 - open closed principle

-Also known as
+**Also known as**

-- **Action**
+- Action
-- **Transaction**
+- Transaction

-Can have operations besides execution operation such as
+**Can have operations besides execution operation such as**

 - Logging
 - Validation